1. I think therefore it’s not XGH.

 12. Always believe in improvement promises.

-Putting TODO comments in the code as a promise that the code will be improved later helps the XGH developer.
 Nobody will feel guilt for the shit that has been done.
-Sure there won’t be no refactoring (see Axiom 10).
+Sure there won’t be any refactoring (see Axiom 10).

 13. XGH is absolute.